AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 - Silver (transformed and enriched)
 - Gold (aggregated)

-The data is **imported, moved and transformed (ETL)** from one layer to the next using Data Flows in Azure Synapse Pipelines.
+The data is **imported, transformed and moved ** from one layer to the next using Data Flows in Azure Synapse Pipelines.

 With **Synapse Notebooks** the data in each layer can be queried using **SparkSQL or PySpark** with the provisioned **Serverless Spark Pool**.